Becoming a DEA Agent: Careers, Salary and Job Requirements

 The hiring process begins when the application is accepted.

-During the application process, you are required to take and pass a drug test and polygraph test.
+During the application process, you are required to take and pass a drug test and a polygraph test.

 A background check will be conducted as well as a medical examination, psychological assessment, witness assessment, and a physical task test that is quite rigorous.